Brushido-W/Data-Science-I-Data-Analytics---Portfolio/Python Projects/README.md

 2. **Hangman Game**

    The Hangman Game is a classic word-guessing game.
 Players try to guess a hidden word by suggesting letters within a certain number of attempts.
-The game requests you to pick a category to make the experience more enjoyable and if you guess the wrong letter 6 times you lose!
+The game requests you to pick a category to make the experience more enjoyable and if you guess the wrong letter 6 times you lose!!

 3. **Snake Game**